teambit/docs/docs/getting-started/document.md

 ```

 ### Add a custom section (component)
 Let's say we  want to add a 'guidelines' section to explain how our button should be used UX-wise.
-We'll create our own section using UI components provided by Bit.
-This will help us maintain a look and feel that is consistent with the rest of the documentation template and the workspace UI.
+In this example we'll create our own section using UI components provided by Bit in order will help us maintain a look and feel that is consistent with the rest of the documentation template and the workspace UI.

-We'll start by installing the needed components:
+We'll start by installing the necessary components:

 ```shell
 $ bbit install @teambit/documenter.ui.section @teambit/documenter.theme.theme-contex @teambit/documenter.ui.linked-heading @teambit/documenter.ui.list @teambit/documenter.ui.separator